SCHOOL BREAK WORKSHOP CAMPS

 FEE: $400 for all four days which includes registration, all materials, and snack fees.

-This fun filled workshop will teach your child to create and develop their very own character, and develop their story on a 5 panel comic story board (12”X18”) to tell the visual narrative of their chosen character.
-This is the process many professional comic strip artists use.
+WORKSHOP DESCRIPTION: This fun filled workshop will teach your child to create and develope their very own character, and develop their own story on a five panel comic story board to tell the visaul narrative of their chosen character.

 Day 1: Will introduced the concept of a story board comic strip.
 Older students will learn simple shape identification with wooden artist models, plaster casts, and photos.